Chinese space program: Lunar exploration

 Yang Liwei declared at the 16th Human in Space Symposium of International Academy of Astronautics (IAA) in Beijing, on May 22, 2007, that building a lunar base was a crucial step to realize a flight to Mars and farther planets.

 According to practice, since the whole project is only at a very early preparatory research phase, no official crewed Moon program has been announced yet by the authorities.
 But its existence is nonetheless revealed by regular intentional leaks in the media.
 A typical example is the Lunar Roving Vehicle (月球车) that was shown on a Chinese TV channel (东方卫视) during the 2008 May Day celebrations.

 On 23 November 2020, China launched the new Moon mission Chang'e 5, which returned to Earth carrying lunar samples on 16 December 2020.
 Only two nations, the United States and the former Soviet Union have ever returned materials from the Moon, thus making China the third country to have ever achieved the feat.

+China sent Chang'e 6 on 3 May, which conducted the first lunar sample return from the far side of the Moon.
+This is China's second lunar sample return mission, the first was achieved by Chang'e 5 from the lunar near side 4 years ago.